WEST HAM UNITED

 It was uncertain right up till the last moment whether Harry Stapley, the amateur, could get away from his scholastic duties and leave with the team for the West Country.
 The directors were very keen on taking their best team and Stapley's presence was most desirable, but he could no make the journey.

 Unfavourable weather and heavy rains had left the ground like a swamp.
-West Ham had rather a weak side out but there was absolutly no reason why the players should have lost their tempers.
+West Ham had rather a weak side out but there was absolutely no reason why the players should have lost their tempers.
 Men on both sides were cautioned and two penalty goals were scored - one by each side.

 Immediatly on changing ends Saul redeemed his early misdemeanour by converting a penalty for Argyle.
-Grassam reduced the deficit but Plymouth compained their goalkeeper had cleared.
+Grassam reduced the deficit but Plymouth complained their goalkeeper had cleared.
 Fouls were frequent and two of the visiting team were cautioned while two other players - one of Plymouth - were spoken to.
 Wilcox scored Plymouth's fourth goal to end the scoring in an unpleasant match.

-After the match the players were booked for Weston-super-Mare.
+After the match the players were booked for Weston-Super-Mare.
 They spent Sunday at the seaside resort and were due to travel on to Bristol for their Western League fixture with Bristol Rovers.

 SOUTHAMPTON